 4. Running surveys

-There are lots of reasons to run a survey, from looking for beta testers to getting product feedback and measuring customer satisfaction.
+There are several reasons to run a survey, from looking for beta testers to getting product feedback and measuring customer satisfaction.

-If you’re having trouble gathering responses to customer service surveys, customer service automation can deploy popups on-screen based on specific scroll triggers to help generate a better response rate.
+If you’re having trouble gathering responses to customer service surveys, customer service automation will deploy on-screen popups based on specific scroll triggers to help generate a better response rate.

-For instance, you can tie automation to how long a user spends on a page or to a point they’ve scrolled to on the page — that way, you can deliver a survey only to the most interested visitors.
-This can improve the number and quality of responses you receive.
+For instance, you can tie automation to how long a user spends on a page or to a point they’ve scrolled to on the page — that way, you’ll deliver surveys only to the most interested visitors.
+This will improve the number and quality of responses you receive.

 Pro Tip